Leo Amino, “Refractional #85” (1972)

 A more comprehensive way with an accelerated improvisation:

-These examples were created with only one randomly modulated oscillator producing a sine waveform.
-The random movement of frequencies is specific to the generation of noise.
-In both structures, the frequencies can be adjusted to produce a specific noise spectrum that determines the sonic character of the unit.Discover more ways of noise generation
+These examples were created with only one randomly modulated oscillator generating a sine waveform.
+The random movement of the frequencies is specific to the generation of noise.
+In both structures, the frequencies can be adjusted to create a specific noise spectrum that determines the character of the sound.Discover more ways to create noise

-It is important to create a toolbox of options from which to choose from.
+It is important to create a toolbox of options to choose from.
+Different types

 A stack of sinusoidal oscillators is the oscillator bank.
 The Frequencies and